Enrolment options

 She is a Professor in International Relations of the Asia-Pacific.
 She teaches at the School of Political and Social Sciences, Université Catholique de Louvain, as well as the Department of Politics, University of Antwerp, Belgium.
 She is concurrently an Adjunct Professor at the Brussels School of Governance (BSoG) of the Free University of Brussels, as well as an Associate Fellow, Global Fellowship Initiative, at the Geneva Centre for Security Policy (GCSP) in Switzerland.

 Her teaching and research interests include international relations in Asia and the Indo-Pacific region with an emphasis on security.
-She focuses, in particular, on Japanese foreign and security policy; alignments and major power relations in the Indo-Pacific region; security and geopolitics of the Taiwan Strait and the Korean Peninsula, as well as regional security cooperation in Asia and EU-Asia relations.
+She focuses, in particular, on Japanese foreign and security policy; strategic alignments and major power relations in the Indo-Pacific region; security and geopolitics of the Taiwan Strait and the Korean Peninsula, as well as regional security cooperation in Asia and EU-Asia relations.

 Personal Website: https://www.uantwerpen.be/nl/personeel/elena-atanassova-cornelis/mijn-website-/